-These families found each other as they searched for the same educational setting for their sons and daughters.
-The Crises, the Owens and the Wheelers became friends and supported each other and their children.
-They knew it would be easier to effect change in Hendricks County with a group of advocates, rather than an individual family.
-They began by having monthly meetings in a room at the Court House.
-They would discuss the type of services needed most by their children and where to obtain it.
-They formalized the group by naming themselves as officers, and in September of 1959, they opened their meeting to all residents of Hendricks County to determine the best way to access education for children with special needs.
-Their persistence finally made an impression on the local school board and before the end of the year, special classes were added to the local curriculum.
+A few of of the families, including the Crises, Owens and Wheelers, became friends and supported each other in their desire to provide their children with opportunities to live as normally as possible within their community.
+They knew it would be easier to effect change in Hendricks County as a group.
+They began holding monthly meetings to discuss the type of services needed most by their children and where to obtain it.
+They formalized the group by naming themselves as officers, and in September, 1959, they opened their meeting to all residents of Hendricks County.
+Their persistence made an impression on the local school board and before the end of the year, special classes were added to the local curriculum.